Overview

 Industrial Museums Scotland

-Working in partnership with our members in Fife and Dumfries & Galloway at the Scottish Fisheries Museum and the Devil’s Porridge Museum, our project will work with communities to identify themes and stories relating to the Second World War.
+Working in partnership with two member organisations in Fife and Dumfries & Galloway at the Scottish Fisheries Museum and the Devil’s Porridge Museum, the project focused on the role of local women in supporting the war effort and the development of coastal defences.

 Logos in English and Welsh for the National Lottery Heritage Fund

-The SWWHPP is generously funded by the National Lottery Heritage Fund
+The SWWHPP was generously funded by the National Lottery Heritage Fund

 ©IWM